wildcardcorp/castle.documentation/working-with-content/introduction/setting-your-preferences.rst

 Date entry fields include:

--  *Wysiwyg editor* - Plone comes standard with :term:`TinyMCE`, an easy to use graphical editor to edit texts, link to other content items and so forth.
-Your site administrator might have installed alternatives, though.
+-  *Wysiwyg editor* - Castle comes standard with :term:`TinyMCE`, an easy to use graphical editor to edit   texts, link to other content items and so forth.
+Your site administrator might have installed alternatives though.
 -  *Language* - On multilingual sites, you can select the language that you create content in most often.
-Plone excels at offering multilingual support.
 -  *Time zone* - If you work in a different timezone than the server default, you can select it here.